 We were the only guests at that time.
 Why?
 Because Ate Neneth had to decline other guests for that day because their entire clan was busy for their fiesta celebration!
 Oh yes, we were so lucky hahaha to visit Tingloy, and witness the town as they celebrate this festivity.
 Ate Neneth’s eldest daughter was the crowned queen of the barangay.
 And it’s so nice of them that they invited us to eat for dinner.
 Yes, nakikain kami sa handa nila.
 Hahaha!

 Aside from exploring Masasa beach, our stay at RNV House was very memorable and special.
 We were able to witness how the entire family prepared for the gown and make up of their queen.
 As well as how they all helped one another to cook and prepare their delicious handa (food).
 If you’re looking for a place to stay, I highly recommend Ate Neneth’s RNV House Transient.
-They’re really nice and accommodating. 🙂 Contact them at 09957003071 and 09494656688.
+They’re really nice and accommodating. 🙂 Their contact numbers are 09957003071 and 09494656688.

 TRAVEL TIP 2 : It is no longer allowed to spend overnight through tents at Masasa Beach.
 This is after a series of unfortunate events happened like robbery and some travelers caught doing some unlikeable things.
 Hahaha!
 The local government is imposing all travelers to stay at Transient Houses.
 It’s also for our security and protection.
 Travelers can pitch tent at the beach until 7PM only.